 A contingent work force is a provisional group of workers who work for an organization on a non-permanent basis, also known as freelancers, independent professionals, temporary contract workers, independent contractors or consultants.

-CoreNet Global is the world's leading association for corporate real estate (CRE) and workplace professionals, service providers and economic developers.
-Over 9,500 members, who include 70% of the Fortune 100 and nearly half of the Forbes Global 2000, meet locally, globally and virtually to develop networks, share knowledge, learn and thrive professionally.
+CoreNet Global is the world's leading association for corporate real estate (CRE) and workplace professionals, service providers, and economic developers.
+Members include employees from 70% of the Fortune 100 companies and nearly half of the Forbes Global 2000; members meet locally, globally and virtually to develop networks, share knowledge, learn and thrive professionally.
 Visit CoreNet Global for more info.

 Corporate real estate refers to the real properties that house the business activities of an organization that owns or leases and manages real estate incidental to its primary business, which is not real estate.
 Corporate Real Estate can be contrasted with commercial real estate, where the business is real estate.
 The goal for commercial real estate is to generate a return and the goal for Corporate Real Estate is to support the business.